obsidian-html/obsidian-html.github.io/__src/vault/Configurations/Modes.md

 In the end the website will only contain notes that are reachable (directly or indirectly) by the starting entrypoint note.

 This enables you to only include part of your vault.
 To be extra secure, you can manually [[Configuration Options#Exclude Subfolders|exclude subfolders]], to be sure personal notes will not be shared publicly.
+Note that this does not apply to note inclusions.
+When a note is parsed all the note inclusions will always be processed.

 ## Process all
 This is not so much its own mode, but a modifier for other modes.
 It enables you to include all files in your vault (sans the [[Configuration Options#Exclude Subfolders|excluded subfolders]]).